+In our experience, either present or past tense is acceptable, as long as verb tense is used consistently.
+We have not changed tense, but are happy to comply with any request by Ecology Letters.

 The results section was not well organized.
 Subtitles should be used to describe the overall distribution changes, shifts along climate change, the relative importance, and interactions.
 The four paragraphs of interaction subsection in the results section were not concise and like bullets.

+We have ensured that each paragraph in the results has a clear and informative topic sentence.

 Secondly, the materials and method section was vague and not logically articulated.
 1) July temperature (Tmax) was the minimum, maximum, or mean temperature in July?
 January temperature (Tmin) was the minimum, maximum, or mean temperature in January?
 Annual temperature range (Tdiff) was the difference between the minimum and maximum temperature over the year?
 Annual precipitation (Pann) was the minimum, maximum, or mean precipitation across over the year?

-We have clarified these variables: "Estimates for mean daily July temperature (Tmax), mean daily January temperature (Tmin), annual temperature range (Tdiff: Tmax - Tmin), and annually summed daily precipitation (Pann) . . ."
+We have clarified the description of these variables in the Methods: "Estimates for mean daily July temperature (Tmax), mean daily January temperature (Tmin), annual temperature range (Tdiff: Tmax - Tmin), and annually summed daily precipitation (Pann) . . ."

 More detailed information in the materials and method section was needed to show how the authors analyzed the overall distribution changes, climate change effects, and the relative importance of land use and climate change.
 It should not be only in the figure titles.
 For example: